nitrictech/examples/v1/multi-language/go/README.md

 ## About Nitric

-> ⚠️ Note: This repo contains features that require a minimum nitric CLI version of [1.52.0](https://github.com/nitrictech/cli/releases/tag/v1.52.0)
+> ⚠️ Note: This repo contains features that requires a minimum nitric CLI version of [1.52.0](https://github.com/nitrictech/cli/releases/tag/v1.52.0)

 This is a [Nitric](https://nitric.io) Golang project, but Nitric is a framework for rapid development of cloud-native and serverless applications in many languages.